Fun Science activities hosted at Children's National Hospital

 • Annika Hvide, MA – Program Coordinator

-• Nick Apato – Education Specialist
+• Rachel Figueroa, MEd – Education Specialist

 About Our Programming

-• Bedside – one-on-one lesson to teach health and STEM concepts
+Bedside: one-on-one lesson to teach health and STEM concepts

 Working together with Child Life Services and Ryan Secreast Studios